Benaiah/fennel-static-readline/readme.md

 # How big is it?

-All the following numbers are based on the results I got on my machine:
+All the following numbers are based on the results I got on my machine.
+These sizes will be output to the `sizes` directory each time the relevant make targets are built.

-- Before running `strip`, the binary is 18M.
+- Before running `strip`, the binary is 17M. (see `sizes/initial.txt`)
-- After running `strip`, it shrinks to 3.3M.
+- After running `strip`, it shrinks to 3.3M. (see `sizes/stripped.txt`)
-- After gzipping, it shrinks to 1.6M.
+- After gzipping, it shrinks to 1.7M. (see `sizes/gzipped.txt`)

 [Lua-cURLv3]: https://github.com/Lua-cURL/Lua-cURLv3